Wogan Philipps, 2nd Baron Milford

-Wogan Philipps, 2nd Baron Milford (25 February 1902 – 30 November 1993) was the only member of the Communist Party of Great Britain (CPGB) ever to sit in the House of Lords.
+Wogan Philipps, 2nd Baron Milford (25 February 1902 – 30 November 1993) was a British communist who volunteered to aid the Republicans in the Spanish Civil War.
+He was the only member of the Communist Party of Great Britain to ever sit in the House of Lords.

 Early life

-Philipps was the eldest son of Laurence Philipps, 1st Baron Milford.
-Philipps aimed to become an artist and after studying at Oxford, set up a studio in Paris, but found little success.
+Wogan Philipps was the eldest son of Laurence Philipps, 1st Baron Milford.
+Wogan aimed to become an artist and after studying at Oxford, he set up a studio in Paris, but found little success.

-Spanish civil-war
+Spanish Civil War

-He abandoned his artistic endeavours to join Medical Aid to Spain, acting as an ambulance driver for the Republicans in the Spanish Civil War.
-During the conflict, he was wounded and had to return to Britain.
-On his return, he encouraged Nan Green to take his place and, in her absence, paid for the education of her children.
+In the summer of 1936, he abandoned his artistic endeavours to work with Spanish Medical Aid in the Spanish Civil War.
+He and George Green served together as ambulance drivers for the Republican faction.
+During the conflict, Philipps was wounded and had to return to Britain.
+While there, he asked George's wife Nan if she would go to Spain and work in a hospital.
+She agreed and in the absence of the Green parents, Philipps paid for the education and maintenance of their children at Summerhill School.

-At the end of the Spanish Civil War, Phillips chartered a ship, paid for by donations, to transport 5000 Spanish Republicans from France to Mexico.
+In 1937, Philipps joined the Communist Party of Great Britain (CPGB), which led his father to disinherit him.
+At the end of the Spanish Civil War, Philipps chartered a ship, paid for by donations, to transport 5,000 Spanish Republicans from France to Mexico.

-Following his experiences, in 1937 he joined the Communist Party of Great Britain (CPGB), which led his father to disinherit him.

 Post-war life and career

-Having worked as an agricultural labourer in Gloucestershire during the war, Wogan became involved in the National Union of Agricultural Workers.

-In 1946, Philipps was elected as a Communist councillor on Cirencester Urban District Council, but soon lost the seat.
+Having worked as an agricultural labourer in Gloucestershire during World War II, Philipps became involved in the National Union of Agricultural Workers.
+In 1946, he was elected as a Communist councillor on the Cirencester Urban District Council; however, he soon lost the seat.
 In the 1950 general election, he stood for the House of Commons in the Cirencester and Tewkesbury constituency, but took only 432 votes.
-During the campaign, opponents - described by Hymie Fagan as fascists - threw rotten food, and an attempt was made to force his car off the road.
-In 1959, he narrowly lost a rural council by-election.
+During the campaign, he was harassed by what one observer described as "a large colony of Mosley fascists".
+In 1959, Philipps narrowly lost a rural council by-election.
 Following this, he and his third wife went to study in the Soviet Union.

-In 1962, Philipps inherited his father's title and agreed to sit in the House of Lords as the second Baron Milford.
+In 1963, Philipps inherited his father's title and agreed to sit in the House of Lords as the second Baron Milford.
 Ironically, this meant that the CPGB's last parliamentary representative was in the House of Lords.
-He intended to disclaim the peerage but the CPGB leader Harry Pollitt persuaded him to stay on; in his maiden speech he called for the abolition of the institution.
+He intended to renounce the peerage, but CPGB leader Harry Pollitt persuaded him to stay on.
+In his maiden speech, Philipps called for the abolition of the institution of un-elected Lords.